 def __str__(self): be a thing is a little weird right now.
 I don’t think it’s awful, but it is still a little weird.
 I don’t like “magic” in programming languages, but I’m sure I may get the hang of it; the “magic” will turn in to “it’s just how it works”.

 Depends.
-I made the majority of my living off of C, C++, T-SQL, and C#.
+I made most of my living off of C, C++, T-SQL, and C#.
 I doubt Python will usurp those languages in my income stream.
 Is it better than any of them?
 It’s hard to say.
-I think it’s a good language, but at least two of the four I listed are probably my go to languages should I ever find myself heading back to full time development.
+I think it’s a good language, but at least two of the four I listed are probably my go to languages should I ever head back to full-time development.

 Is it a fun language?
 Hell yes.